bursonic/driveMalta/Cars/Rules of the road.md

 4. **Turn round in a side road**

+###4646 - CARS10.37

+You may remove your seat belt temporarily when carrying out a manoeuvre that involves:

+1. **Reversing**
+2. Driving slowly
+3. An emergency stop
+4. A hill start

+###4647 - CARS10.38

+You must not reverse:

+1. **For longer than necessary**
+2. In a built-up area
+3. Into a side road
+4. For more than a car's length

 ###4431 - CARS10.39

 You are parked in a busy high street.
 What is the safest way to turn your vehicle around to go the opposite way?